zer0cache/matic-docs/docs/nightfall/introduction/overview.md

 Block proposers collect transactions from various users and batch them together into an L2 Block.
 Typical L2 block sizes contain about 32 transactions.

-The expected gas costs for a deposit, single transfer, double transfer, and withdrawal are 8200, 11400, 12200, 8500 respectively.
-This cost is due to store 634Bytes of calldata per transaction, plus some fixed calldata and computation to process an L2 block.
+The expected gas costs for a deposit, transfer, and withdrawal are 9000, 1200 and 9500.
+This cost is due to store 574Bytes of calldata per transaction, plus some fixed calldata and computation to process an L2 block.
 Costs will be up to 80% lower after [EIP 4488](https://eips.ethereum.org/EIPS/eip-4488).